Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting/_index.md

 You could start with the `cluster` policy, and move to `redis` if performance reduces drastically.

-Do remember that you cannot port the existing usage metrics from the datastore to Redis.
+Do remember that you cannot port the existing usage metrics from the data store to Redis.
-This might not be a problem with shortlived metrics (for example, seconds or minutes) but if you use metrics with a longer time frame (for example, months), plan your switch carefully.
+This might not be a problem with short-lived metrics (for example, seconds or minutes) but if you use metrics with a longer time frame (for example, months), plan your switch carefully.